ejmastnak/ejmastnak.github.io/notes/arch/basics/typematic-rate.md

 ---
-title: Key delay and repeat rate on X11
+title: Key delay and repeat rate on X11 on Arch Linux
 ---

 # Key delay and repeat rate on X11